-- Remember Visc May 0, 1901First sign of things to come with the banning on some radio stations in Los Angeles of the Beatles' "A Day In The Life" track from their "Sergeant Pepper's Lonely Hearts Club Band" album.
+First sign of things to come with the banning on some radio stations in Los Angeles of the Beatles' "A Day In The Life" track from their "Sergeant Pepper's Lonely Hearts Club Band" album.
 Elvis Presley married to Priscilla Beaulieu on Monday in a Las Vegas hotel suite by a Supreme Court judge.

 Bob Dylan reported to be returning to the studio after a ten-month absence following his motor cycle accident.
 He is planning to record 14 original tracks.

-Jimi Hendrix booked for the Monterey Festival in America where he joins a star studded line-up which includes Bufjalo Springfield, Laura Nyro, Simon and Garjunkel, Mamas and Papas, Dionne Warwick and the Who.
+Jimi Hendrix booked for the Monterey Festival in America where he joins a star studded line-up which includes Buffalo Springfield, Laura Nyro, Simon and Garfunkel, Mamas and Papas, Dionne Warwick and the Who.

 Denials from America that Davy Jones is poised to leave the

-Warwick and the Who.
-Denials from America that Davy Jones is poised to leave the Monkees.
-Rumours stem from a possible draft date for the singer and a possible replacement named is Mickey Rooney's son Tim.
-Sandle Shaw retains the top spot in the singles chart with "Puppet On A String" with Hendrix's "Purple Haze" and Mamas and Papas "Dedicated To The One 1 Love" making rapid progress we the chart up the chart.
+Warvick and the Who.
+Denials from America that Davy Iones is poised to leave the Monkees.
+Rumours stem from a possible draft date for the singer and a possible replacement named is Mickey Rooney's son Tim. andle Shaw retains the top spot in the singles chart with "Puppet On A String" with Hendrix's "Purple Haze" and Mamas and Papas "Dedicated To The One I Love" making rapid progress up the chart.

-DISC is published by Disc Echo Ltd., 161/166 Fieet Street, London EC4P 4AA (Telephone 01-353 5011) and printed by Oxley and Son (Windsor) Ltd., 2-4 Victoria Street, Windsor, American trade distributors: European Publishers Representatives Inc., 36 West 61st Street, New York, N.Y., 10023.
+DISC is published by Disc Echo Ltd., 161/166 Fleet Street, London EC4P 4AA (Telephone 01-353 5011) and printed by Oxley and Son (Windsor) Ltd., 2-4 Victoria Street, Windsor, American trade distributors: European Publishers Representatives Inc., 36 West 61st Street, New York, N.Y., 10023.
 Registered at the GPO as a newspaper.
-Printed in Great Britain, CONDITIONS OF SALE AND SUPPY: This periodical is sold subject to the following conditions, namely that it shall not, without the written consent of the publishers first given, be lent, re-sold, hired out or other wise disposed of by way of trade at a price in excess of the recommended maximum pictorial matter and that it shall not be lent, re-sold, hired out or otherwise disposed of by way of trade at a price in excess of the recommended maximum, literary or pictorial matter whatsover.
+Printed in Great Britain.
+CONDITIONS OF SALE AND SUPPY: This periodical is sold subject to the following conditions, namely that it shall not, without the written consent of the publishers first given, be lent, re-sold, hired out or otherwise disposed of by way of trade at a price in excess of the recommended maximum price disposed of in a mutilated condition or in any unauthorised cover by way of trade; or affixed to or as part of any publication, or advertising, literary.or pictorial matter whatsover.
 Distributed in Britain by IPC Business Press (Sales Distribution) Ltd., 40 Bowling Green Lane, London, EC1 (01-837 3636).